HorizenOfficial/evm-documentation/docs/02-connect/01-get_a_wallet.md

 #### Connected Sites

 The Cobalt wallet displays the network addresses that are connected.
 The **Connected Sites** page is populated with all site URLs connected to your account, automatically.
-You can disconnect to a network address if desired.
+You can disconnect from a network address if desired.

 1. In the **Account** menu, click **Connected Sites**.
 A list of connected network addresses is displayed.